 Conclusion

-The advent of the Internet and thereafter cloud has changed the dynamics of B2B integration.
+The advent of the Internet and, thereafter, the cloud has changed the dynamics of B2B integration.

 And most importantly, we saw how we can make B2B integration drive huge benefits for the organization by adopting SIAM and ITIL 4 methodologies.